-• Staffing and operating costs associated with implementing eligible financial assistance activities ensure that State Rental Assistance/RRH funds used for rental assistance do not exceed the actual rental cost, which must be in compliance with HUD's standard of "rent reasonableness."
+• Staffing and operating costs associated with implementing eligible financial assistance activities

+Monthly rental assistance maximum will be based on that fiscal year's fair market rent, as measured by HUD.
+A clause about rent reasonableness also exists: Rent Reasonableness: Agencies MUST ensure that State Rental Assistance/RRH funds used for rental assistance do not exceed the actual rental cost, which must be in compliance with HUD's standard of "rent reasonableness."
 "Rent reasonableness" means that the total rent charged, including utilities, for a unit must be reasonable in relation to the rents being charged during the same time period for comparable units in the private unassisted market and must not be in excess of rents being charged by the owner during the same time period for comparable non-luxury unassisted units.